|

 was known as Mount Zion, Bradshaw.
 The Chapel was the same height as

-to visit and stayed in the cottage on the 22nd of April 1774.
-Wesley "rode
+to visit and stayed in the cottage on the Wesley "rode

-and walked to Bradshaw House (MZ), standing alone in a dreary waste.
+and walked to Bradshaw House (Mount Zion), standing alone in a dreary waste.

 But although it was a cold and stormy day the people flocked from all